Slyke/z80-emulator/README.md

       If the F register is set, and the zero flag is set, then get the value from SP and put it into PC.
 This in effect pops the stack.
       If the F register is set, and the zero flag is NOT set, then do nothing (moves PC forward 2).

+    RETP: Return Parity
+      If the F register is set, and the parity flag is set, then get the value from SP and put it into PC.
+This in effect pops the stack.
+      If the F register is set, and the parity flag is NOT set, then do nothing (moves PC forward 2).

+    RETNP: Return Non-Parity
+      If the F register is set, and the parity flag is set, then do nothing (moves PC forward 2).
+      If the F register is set, and the parity flag is NOT set, then get the value from SP and put it into PC.
+This in effect pops the stack.

+    RETP: Return Parity
+      If the F register is set, and the parity flag is set, then get the value from SP and put it into PC.
+This in effect pops the stack.
+      If the F register is set, and the parity flag is NOT set, then do nothing (moves PC forward 2).

     RET: Return
       Gets the SP from memory and sets PC with it.